 First, don't panic, I'm not going to go into a ton of detail on the technical factors that can influence your search rankings, that's not the point of this blog post.

-For example, Google suggests the speed of your site is a ranking factor, and they provide a tool for checking it.
-It not only tests the speed, but it also explains what needs fixing to improve it.
+For example, although recent updates from Google suggest that the speed of your site is not longer a ranking factor, it certainly contributes to the overall user experience and should be taken into consideration.
+Google's tool for checking site speed, PageSpeed Insights, not only tests the speed, but also explains what needs fixing in order to improve it.

 Need For Speed